kbuckler/linear-cli/README.md

 - View issue details and add comments
 - List teams and projects
 - Generate test data for reporting and analysis
-- Export detailed reports on your Linear workspace
+- Export detailed reports on your Linear workspace with analytics
 - Simple configuration and authentication

 ## Installation